MichalMrena/DecisionDiagrams/README.md

 All reliability managers have the same API. **Full documentation** is available **[here](https://michalmrena.github.io/teddy.html)**.

 ### Basic usage
 Usage of reliability managers is practically identical to diagram managers.
-However, many of the reliability functions have a parameter that represents component state probabilities.
+Many of the reliability functions have a parameter that represents component state probabilities.
 The parameter does not have a specific type but instead uses a template.
 The reason is that probabilities can be stored in different combinations of containers such as `std::vector` or `std::array`.
 The important property of the parameter is that if `ps` is the name of the parameter then the expression `ps[i][k]` returns probability that `i`-th component is in the state `k`.

-### Examples
+### Example
-TODO
+The following example show a basic usage of the reliability manager.
+For a detailed description of the managers API please see the [documentation](https://michalmrena.github.io/teddy.html).
 ```C++
 #include "teddy/teddy_reliability.hpp"
 // or use if you've installed the library